gzmatte/Sonar/README.md

 # SONAR Debloater

-This disables Steel-Series outputs and removes all SteelSeries. [^1]
+This disables Steel-Series outputs and removes SteelSeries. [^1]
 [^1]:Re-install Sonar if u need to modify any in-app setting.